JosephWoodall/turbo-barnacle/src/data_governance/README.md

 - Consume
 - Share and Use
 - Overall Operating Processes
+- Tools and Techniques for Managing a Data Governance Project

 ### Discovery and Design
 - The discovery and design phase of Data Governance is the first step in establishing a Data Governance program.
 During this phase, organizations gather information about their existing data systems, processes, and stakeholders to determine their current state and identify areas for improvement.